peterjmartinson/writing/StoneTelescope/20240624_EarthISM/draft.md

 As discussed [here](https://stonetelescope.wordpress.com/2016/11/12/echoes-of-ancient-cataclysm-heard-through-ocean-rock/) before, $^60Fe$ found in ocean sediment may be a signal preserved from nearby supernova events that occurred 2-3 Mya.
 Opher et al. cite [these guys](https://doi.org/10.1038%2Fnature17425) for having shown that $^244Pb$ likely formed during neutron star mergers (the kind that cause observable gravitational waves!).  $^60Fe$ has a half life of about 2.6 Myr, and $^244Pb$ about 80.7 Myr.

 There's some discussion here about where the supernovae could have happened (10 pc or 100 pc away from Earth)?
 There's somewhat less discussion about whether the $^60Fe$ needed to be locked into interstellar dust grains to actually get to the Earth's surface.
 But, they fully agree that delivery of both isotopes required the drastic compression of the heliosphere that they model.

+[IMAGE: Opher_04.png]
+[CAPTION: Three-dimensional image of the heliosphere (Opher et al. 2024) ] [ALT: This shows side (a) and top (b) view of the sun's heliosphere while getting blown away by the LxCC.
+The image was generated by the numerical model Opher et al. used.
+Note that the red circle, which is roughly Earth's orbit, is mostly outside the heliosphere.  ]

 ## Discussion